Rivington: Culture

 The artist Alfred East stayed at Roynton Cottage in summer 1909.
 Lever commissioned a series of paintings of the surrounding landscape, the reservoirs, country park, village and the pike.
 Lever gave 15 of them to Bolton Art Gallery and others to Bolton School, the Walker Art Gallery in Liverpool and the Lady Lever Art Gallery at Port Sunlight.
 East gave two water colours, A glimpse of Rivington Water and In Rivington Park to Kettering Museum and Art Gallery in 1913.
-The gallery acquired an oil painting in the 1960s 'titled 'From Rivington Pike, the work was an exhibit of the Royal Academy in 1913.
+The gallery acquired an oil painting in the 1960s entitled From Rivington Pike, the work was an exhibit of the Royal Academy in 1913.

 The Bolton Museum and Masonic Lodge, Ridgmont House, Horwich hold a painting titled "Rivington Lakes" dated 1872 and with a variation titled Rivington Valley (1857) held at Walker Art Gallery, by Frederick William Hulme.